gewesp/cpp-lib/README.md

 - To achieve the above, isolate as much as possible of the work in 'zero functional change' (ZFC) commits.
 That is, refactor before you add or change functionality.

 - Any whitespace changes should be in a separate ZFC commit.

+- Make sure that ZFC commits don't change any test results or break tests.

+- Add test cases for new functionality, modify test cases for modified functionality.

 ## References